 Eating rules I Live by that might work for you, too…

-- I eat plant-based whole food, which to me means raw, steamed and cooked vegetables and fruits
+- I eat plant-based whole food like fruits and raw, steamed and cooked vegetables

 - I eat organic blackberries, blueberries, grapes and strawberries.
 About 1-2 cups a day

 - I don’t eat dried fruit or drink fruit juice

 - I eat 2 cups of beans each day.
 Beans and lentils have 15-18% protein, yet 5-10% is actually adequate in fruits and vegetables

 - I do not eat snack and junk foods like candy, soft drinks, chips, cookies, pies and cakes, etc.